violetacln/SLOPA/README.md

 Our original nickname for this project: "the children in the candy bar", where R-packages and solutions are the candies :)

-The code for a random forest classification of individuals, optimised for performance measures and undersampling when using unbalanced training data can be found at: https://github.com/MargheritaZ/ML-Census2021
+The code for a random forest classification of individuals, optimised for performance measures and undersampling when using unbalanced training data can be found at: https://github.com/MargheritaZ/ML-Census2021, Two papers presented at NTTS-2021 (https://coms.events/NTTS2021/en/) and NSM-2022 (https://www.nsm2022.is/) conferences are shared here as well.